sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 }
 ```

-Before proceeding with the next steps, we can set a seed number so we can
-later reproduce the results that we get with the MCMCs that are to be run
-from this part of the tutorial until the end.
-You can ommit running the next
-command if you want to get different results each time you run this tutorial:
+Before proceeding with the next steps, we can set a seed number so we can later reproduce the results that we get with the MCMCs that are to be run from this part of the tutorial until the end.
+You can omit running the next command if you want to get different results each time you run this tutorial:

 ```r
 set.seed( 12345 )
 ```

-## Running an MCMC
+### Running an MCMC

-Before we run our MCMC function, we might want to estimate
-how long this might take.
-The function `system.time()` can be used for
+Before we run our MCMC function, we might want to estimate how long this might take.
+The function `system.time()` can be used for this purpose:
-this purpose:

 ```r
 # Test run-time